-- payload (list [dict]) List of outgoing messages - headers (dict) Headers to send class aiocometd.AuthExtension coroutine authenticate()
+- payload (List[Dict[str, Any]]) List of outgoing messages - headers (Dict[str, str]) Headers to send coroutine authenticate (self)

 $Bases: \verb"aiocometd.extensions.Extension"$

 Extension with support for authentication

 Called after a failed authentication attempt

 For authentication schemes where the credentials are static it doesn't makes much sense to reimplement this function.
 However for schemes where the credentials can expire (like OAuth, JWT...) this method can be reimplemented to update those credentials